Click on the link above to find certified compostable foodservice products.

 A. Charleston County's Food Waste Composting Program began on September 1, 2010 when the S.C.
 Department of Health and Environmental Control approved Charleston County Environmental Management Department's request to implement a 12-month Food Waste Composting Pilot Program, the first such project in the state; 1,859 tons of food waste were processed under the pilot program.
 The County, having successfully completed the pilot program, received an operating permit, effective June 6, 2012, to process food waste.

-A. Food waste is processed at the County's Bees Ferry Compost Facility.
+A. Food waste is processed at the County's Bees Ferry Compost Facility by McGill Environmental Systems.

 A. Composting food waste supports Charleston County Council's 40% recycling goal and allows the Environmental Management Department to receive an economic benefit through the sale of finished compost product.
 Compost may be purchased by the bag or in bulk at the Bees Ferry Landfill Compost Facility.